AMAZON.COM, INC. BOARD OF DIRECTORS GUIDELINES ON

 Selection of Candidates for Board Membership

 The full Board, on the recommendation of the Nominating and Corporate Governance Committee, nominates candidates for election to the Board.
-In selecting candidates for recommendation to the Board, the Nominating and Corporate Governance Committee annually reviews the tenure, performance, and contributions of existing Board members to the extent they are candidates for re-election, and considers all aspects of each candidate's qualifications and skills in the context of the needs of the Company at that point in time with a view to creating a Board with a diversity of experience and perspectives.
+In selecting candidates for recommendation to the Board, the Nominating and Corporate Governance Committee annually reviews the tenure, performance, and contributions of existing Board members to the extent they are candidates for re-election, and considers all aspects of each candidate's qualifications and skills in the context of the needs of the Company at that point in time with a view to creating a Board with a diversity of experience and perspectives, including diversity with respect to race, gender, geography, and areas of expertise.
+Accordingly, the Nominating and Corporate Governance Committee includes, and has any search firm that it engages include, women and minority candidates in the pool from which the Committee selects director candidates.
 Among the qualifications and skills of a candidate considered important by the Nominating and Corporate Governance Committee are a commitment to representing the long-term interests of the shareowners; customer experience skills; internet savvy; an inquisitive and objective perspective; the willingness to take appropriate risks; leadership ability; personal and professional ethics, integrity and values; practical wisdom and sound judgment; and business and professional experience in fields such as operations, technology, finance/accounting or marketing.

 The independent directors, on the recommendation of the Nominating and Corporate Governance Committee, will appoint an independent director to serve as lead director.
 The lead director is elected for a two year term, unless he or she no longer serves as a director, and may not serve more than two consecutive terms.
 The lead director (i) presides at the executive sessions of independent directors, (ii) chairs Board meetings in the Chair's absence and (iii) provides direction regarding the agendas, schedules and materials for Board meetings that will be most helpful to the independent directors.